 While Ophrah does not appear elsewhere in Genesis, (overlooked) geographical puns or word-plays may be present in biblical texts particularly when the geographical context is considered.
 The multi-disciplinary approach of historical geography blends physical geography, philology, archaeology, biblical (and related) literary analysis, and historical evidences (Rainey and Notley 2014, 9–25) to make site identifications, as well as notice geographical details that may have been missed without utilizing the array of tools within historical geography.
 We should also note this is not the only example of עָפָר being associated with a geographic pun or a wordplay in the Hebrew Bible (see e.g., Rendsburg 2019, 122–127, 392–410).

-Dust as a flexible modifier for biblical toponyms
+Dust ( (עָפָרas a flexible modifier for biblical toponyms

 There are several biblical toponyms based on the root עָפָר, while other place names sound similar that allowed for them to be used in puns or wordplays in biblical literature.
 The most obvious example comes from Micah’s pun-filled lament in Micah 1:10–16, which mourns the destruction of a number of Judahite towns in the Shephelah in connection with Sennacherib’s campaign in 701 BCE.
 The lament begins with a reference to the former Philistine city of Gath (2 Kgs 12:17), now become a Judahite town (Levin 2018): “Tell it not in Gath; weep not at all.”
 This is followed by the enigmatic town “in Beth-le-aphrah roll yourselves in the dust (ל־תִּבְכּוּ בְּבֵית לְעַפְרָה עָפָר הִתְפַּלָּשְׁתִּי).”
 This town has been identified with various locations including et-Taiybe on the western edge of the Judahite hill country (Saarisalo 1931, 98), Tel ʿErani of the western Shephelah (Suriano 2010), as an alternate name for Beth-shemesh (Levin 2018, 449), or perhaps Keratiya (preserved at Beit ʿAffeh?).
 Regardless of its exact identification, it is clear that the toponym Beth-le-aphrah is used in a negative wordplay connected with the practice of covering one’s self with earth or dust in mourning (cf. Josh 7:6; Job 30:19).